liamsuma/laughing-telegram-docker-repo/java-python-dependencies-docker/README.md

 1).
 Multi-stage build using OpenJDK image as base - See java-python-multi-stage-build folder

 2).
-Build it from its source - credit: https://github.com/rappdw/docker-java-python/blob/master/Dockerfile
+Build it from its source using 3rd parties repos - credit: https://github.com/rappdw/docker-java-python/blob/master/Dockerfile